 Following a low-fidelity prototyping of sketches and wireframes, these were translated into a paper prototype which were used to conduct a Think-Aloud with 5 participants, which informed our design for our high-fidelity prototype.

-In busy areas, users can quickly select which areas of support they would like help with.
+In busy areas, users can quickly select which areas of support they would like help with using the information board.
 Keeping in mind our users would have limited time in busy areas, a digital booklet will be generated for users to keep reference of the different schemes (Government and non-Government) they can apply to when they have time.

 Kiosk use case